 (Image grabbed from Phivolcs’ website)

-Solidum earlier said Intensity V is not damaging yet on Phivolcs’ scale.
-Damage starts at Intensity VI, he said.
+Solidum earlier said Intensity V is not damaging yet on Phivolcs’ scale and that damage starts at Intensity VI.
 (PNA)